 Financial assistance is not offered for PM Kindergarten or for any School Fees.

 FORMS AND FEES

 Registration night

 Several forms and demographic information is to be completed by each school family in August each year.
-These forms are emailed through the school office and are completed online through the Gradelink website.
+These forms and any corresponding fees are completed online through the Gradelink website.